 To install on Debian/Ubuntu based system –

-sudo apt-get install uget
+sudo add-apt-repository ppa:t-tujikawa/ppa sudo apt-get update sudo apt-get install uget

-Click on File -> New Download or alternatively, Click on the first yellow icon of main window (the one where mouse pointer is hovering in image below).
+Let’s download a sample music file at URL:Click on File -> New Download or alternatively, click on the first yellow icon of the main window (the one where the mouse pointer is hovering in the image below).

-You can customise parameters like –
+You can customize parameters like –

-On Fedora based system
+On Fedora-based system

 sudo dnf install steadyflow